-As the helpline services being looked at cover a broad range of issues and groups, we are interested in ensuring that the value of this aspect of the evaluation has as wide an impact as possible.
+As the helpline services being looked at cover a broad range of issues and groups, the NET are interested in ensuring that the value of this aspect of the evaluation has as wide an impact as possible.
 Following initial discussions with Helplines Partnership (HLP), NET would like to gather thoughts on what aspects of the learning would be of greatest value to different helplines.

-If you would be willing to share your experiences on these topics, please email [email protected].
-We would expect to share this learning in a session for helplines organisations at the end of the project.
+If you would be willing to share your experiences on these topics, please email NETemail@example.com.
+This will then be shared in a session for helplines organisations at the end of the project.

-We will also work with Helplines Partnership to explore other opportunities to maximise the impact of the learning for the helplines sector.
+NET will also continue work with Helplines Partnership to explore other opportunities to maximise the impact of the learning for the helplines sector.